nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Deleting priority level : `deletelevel`

-Delete a priority level to a patient in the address book, resetting it to the default value **3**.
+Delete a priority level to a patient in the system, resetting it to the default value **3**.

 :pencil: Format: `deletelevel INDEX`